kenoung/myblog/readme.md

 1. Use src/config/db_setup.php to set up your database and tables.
 2. Add your MySQL credentials to mysql_connect.php.

+## Future Updates
+- add new options on sorting/viewing by category/date on homepage
+- add a default category so posts can be reverted to default cat instead of deleted

 ## Release Notes
 - <del>files to create db</del> done
 - <del>cover page</del> done